ernestpasnik/cs2d-serverlist/README.md

 ## Introduction
-A web application for browsing the server list from CS2D, featuring a [live demo](https://cs2d-serverlist.erpa.cc).
-The app also provides an [API](https://cs2d-serverlist.erpa.cc/api) for retrieving server data in JSON format, which you can freely use.
+This application allows users to browse a list of servers for the game CS2D.
+It features a user-friendly interface and provides an [API](https://cs2d-serverlist.erpa.cc/api) for retrieving server data in JSON format, making it easy to integrate with other applications.
+You can check out a live demo of the application [here](https://cs2d-serverlist.erpa.cc).

 ## Installation
-1. Install geoipupdate package on your system `apt install -y geoipupdate`
+1. Install geoipupdate on your system `apt install -y geoipupdate`
-2. Generate a license key by following the [instructions](https://support.maxmind.com/hc/en-us/articles/4407111582235-Generate-a-License-Key) and configure the GeoIP updater `nano /etc/GeoIP.conf`
+2. Generate a [license key](https://support.maxmind.com/hc/en-us/articles/4407111582235-Generate-a-License-Key) and configure `nano /etc/GeoIP.conf`
 ```
 AccountID your_account_id_here
 LicenseKey your_license_key_here